LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

 --------------------

-Protocol inheritance refers to the inheritance of predicate declarations (scope directives).
+Protocol inheritance refers to the inheritance of predicate declarations (:term:`scope directives <predicate scope directive>`).
 These can be contained in objects, in protocols, or in categories.
-Logtalk supports single and multi-inheritance of
-protocols: an object or a category may implement several protocols and a protocol may extend several protocols.
+Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.

 .. _inheritance_protocol_prototype: